 Backcountry trail guides can be purchased from the park by phoning 807-229-0801 ext.
 242

-Overall, White River Trail is the 14th most popular walking & backpacking of all 21 hiking in Ontario.
+Overall, White River Trail is the 14th most popular hiking trail of all 21 hikes in Ontario.